HailStorm32/hailstorms-darkflame-server-scripts/README.md

  ## playerCntDisplay.py<br>

 #### Description:
 Displays the current count of online players, as well as what worlds are populated.
-Pushes this info, via a webhook, to a Discord server channel.
+Pushes this info, along with stats, via webhooks, to a Discord server channel.

 If enabled, will also publish an MQTT JSON message with world info.
-This is used by the player tracker board that I am developing (WIP)
+This is used by the [player tracker board](https://github.com/HailStorm32/LU-Player-Tracker-Code) that I am developing (WIP)

 #### Setup:
 1. Navigate to the cloned repo and install the required python packages with `pip install -r requirements.txt`